guziks/warp4j/README.md

   --jvm-options        <options>
                        passed to java like this:
-                       "java <options> -jar <jar file>" -h, --help           show this help
+                       "java <options> -jar <jar file>"
+                       use quotes, for example:
+                       '-Xms512m -Xmx1024m'
+  -h, --help           show this message
 ```

 ## Cache Location